 - Responding to change over following a plan.

-Well, Shift Left is about bringing the idea of testing earlier in the process thereby resulting in a better and efficient testing and improving the quality of the software.
+Well, Shift Left is about bringing the idea of testing earlier in the process thereby resulting in better and more efficient testing and improving the quality of the software.

-In a nutshell, Shift Left Testing process is:
+In a nutshell, the Shift Left Testing process is:

 - Finding the defects early thereby reducing the cost of the project.